masaochi/TC/docs/introduction.rst

 - 2023/1/16 ver.1.2

   + cmake and test are implemented.
   + A bug in reading upf files is fixed.
-Some upf files were not readable in old versions of TC++.
+Some upf files were not readable in older versions of TC++.
   + Some include files were not properly updated in ver.1.1.

 - 2022/12/14 ver.1.1